 Under the Risk Management Plan, controls have been identified for significant risks and any action required is assigned to a relevant member of Corporate Executive.
 The internal Strategic Audit Plan is based on the areas of risk identified in the Risk Management Plan and the Internal Audit and Risk Management Committee oversees the audit plan and audits for each year.
-In 2017-18, the Internal Audit and Risk Management Committee established the Strategic Audit Plan for 2018-19, and updated the Risk Management Plan and the Internal Audit and Risk Management Charter.

-In 2017-18, internal audits were conducted of the Office's information security, financial systems workflow, financial management and procurement practices.
+In 2018-19, internal audits were conducted of the Office's human resources management practices, financial management and procurement practices.
 The audits showed internal controls are being maintained to ensure compliance with relevant legislation and policies.